 In your e-mail, state that you are applying for a humanitarian visa and indicate the persons for whom you wish to make the application (last name, first name, date of birth).
 Also list any family members in Switzerland, if there are any.

 On making the appointment for the diplomatic representation, you will also be sent a questionnaire.
-You must fill out this questionnaire together with the Schengen visa application form and bring them to the appointment with you.
+You must fill out this questionnaire together with the national D visa application form and bring them to the appointment with you.
 If you have to leave your country of origin first before you can keep the appointment at the diplomatic representation and file an application for a humanitarian visa, you should definitely say so in the questionnaire.

 In Item 21 “Main purpose(s) of the journey” you must check “Other”.
 You must then specify that this visa application is for humanitarian reasons and provide information about your concrete situation if possible with evidence and identity documents.